michael-lazar/mailcap_fix/README.rst

 `mailcap <https://docs.python.org/3.5/library/mailcap.html>`_ is **broken** because it does not respect the order in which mailcap entries are defined.
 Due to an oversight in the implementation, wildcard entries are always evaluated last.
 This issue is documented on the bug tracker in
 `14977 <http://bugs.python.org/issue14977>`_.

-*mailcap_fix* provides a minimal set of changes in order to fix this issue.
+*mailcap_fix* applies a minimal set of changes in order to fix this issue.

 Installation
 ------------